haywoodsloan/ai-image-detector/README.md

 ## Get Started

-See the README in a component's subfolder for specific setup instructions.
+See the `README.md` in a component's subfolder for specific setup instructions.

 ## License